Scouting in Arizona: Camps

 The Grand Canyon Council also has an Order of the Arrow lodge, Wipala Wiki #432.

-High DesetCouncil
+High Desert Council

-The High Deseret Council of the Boy Scouts of America is headquartered in Albuquerque, New Mexico, and provides Scouting to youth in various parts of New Mexico, Arizona and surrounding states.
+The High Desert Council of the Boy Scouts of America is headquartered in Albuquerque, New Mexico, and provides Scouting to youth in various parts of New Mexico, Arizona and surrounding states.

 Las Vegas Area Council

 Formerly Boulder Dam Area Council, Las Vegas Area Council serves Scouts in Nevada, California and Mohave County, Arizona.

 San Diego-Imperial Council

 The San Diego-Imperial Council is headquartered in San Diego, California, and serves youth members and volunteer leaders through Scout units in San Diego and Imperial counties of Southern California, as well as a portion of Arizona.
 Desert Pacific Council was renamed to San Diego-Imperial Council on January 3, 2005.

 Girl Scouting in Arizona

 There are two Girl Scout councils in Arizona.

 In Arizona, Girl Scouts was started in Prescott in 1916 by Maxine Dunning though the first troop in Arizona was not formally recognized until 1918 in Ajo.
 The Barbara Anderson Girl Scout Museum in Phoenix focuses on Girl Scout history, and in particular, Arizona Girl Scout history.